 Now, when I say ‘Fake it till you make it’, what I really mean is:

 Pretend to be in a state or do something so that it fires up some neurons.
 Do this in the right context – firing another set of neurons – so your brain will know that these sets of neurons are paired.
 Take advantage of this pairing based on the Hebbian rule so that those neurons bind together and you can ‘make it.’

 Repeated firing of neurons usually makes them efficient & quick.
 Many call this “deliberate practice & conditioning.”
 Repetition automates behavior and automatic behavior feels natural.
 Something that feels natural is no longer “fake.”

 Changing personality to fake well-being

 The Hebbian principle is not the only way in which you can fake it till you make it.
 Research shows that pretending to act extroverted can increase some aspects of well-being like experiencing flow, connectedness, and positive emotions.
 That is, being more talkative, social, assertive, outgoing, and spontaneous can increase well-being.
 This sort of faking is more about arousal and feedback loops than correlated neural circuits.
-When someone acts extroverted, there is deliberate effort put into seeking social engagement, participating in social activities, speaking boldly, sharing emotions, etc. These aspects increase the number of positive emotions and can help someone fake a personality trait to gain some tangible advantages.
+When someone acts extroverted, there is deliberate effort to seek social engagement, participate in social activities, speak boldly, share emotions, etc. These aspects increase the number of positive emotions and can help someone fake a personality trait to gain some tangible advantages.
 This approach has limitations.
-Acting extroverted can increase positive emotions for most people but for extreme introverts, it can be tiring and even increase negative emotions.
+Acting extroverted can increase positive emotions for most people, but it can be tiring and even increase negative emotions for extreme extroverts.
 And, acting more introverted than usual can reduce positive emotions.
 People also tend to return to their default state once they are done faking it.
 This might happen because personality is fairly rigid but not so rigid that it cannot change.